 Evidence shows that some employees have skills that are either overlooked or businesses are unaware of.
 Employees whose skillset is not utilised fully feel less motivated, so reassess what skills all employees have and then redeploy workers with specific skills around the firm, which makes better use of the skills capacity available inside the business.

 Hiring the right people may be more cost effective than some of the other options, including retraining, depending on the skills needed.
 Hiring does come with risks and is also dependent on the talent available – but the right hire can bring significant benefits.
 HR teams need to examine their recruitment techniques and sources, while businesses have to offer an attractive culture and benefits.

-Companies should consider bringing in skilled workers from outside the organisation – on a short-term hire, if they are not readily available.
+Companies should Invest In people and consider bringing in skilled workers from outside the organisation – on a short-term hire, if they are not readily available.
 Freelancers, contract workers and staff from specialist agencies can plug a gap, while long-term plans are ongoing.
 Strategic partnerships or outsourcing is also an option.
 Contracting allows companies to rapidly acquire the skills they need (if such talent is available).

 This may seem a drastic option in securing talent, but releasing employees may be necessary in some companies, particularly in industries that are not growing very rapidly and where automation can make a significant impact.
 This can release costs to enable workforce transformations, such as retraining or new hires.
 However, there is the risk of potentially lower productivity, lower morale amongst the workforce and higher-than-expected costs – if not handled properly.

 Whichever option you take, the one option that businesses can’t afford to take is to do nothing at all if they want to capitalise on the Fourth Industrial Revolution.

 Want to know more about The Base?